Web3-Pi/docs/docs/full-setup/software-dual.md

 ### Writing the Images: Linux and MacOS

-You'll need two microSD cards and a reader.
-Connect the reader to your PC: you may need a microSD to SD adaptor.
+You'll need two microSD cards and a reader/writer.
+Connect the reader to your PC.
+You may need a microSD to SD adaptor.

 <img src="../img/sd_reader_and_card.jpg" title="" alt="" data-align="center">